Public Water Systems

 - Example: A well that serves 5 houses or mobile homes.

-Systems that serve less than 25 individuals and only serve a food facility may qualify for reduced requirements under the CalCode exemption, and small systems with potable water, no food facility and that provide bottled may qualify for a Handwashing exemption.
-Contact the Department of Environmental Management for additional information.
+Systems that serve less than 25 individuals and only serve a food facility may qualify for reduced requirements under the CalCode exemption.
+Contact the Department of Environmental Health for additional information.

 Useful Water System Information